shanikawm/varfinder/README.md

 # shanuz
-Comprehensive Tool for Simulating Reads and Comparing the Read Mappings and Variant Calling Algorithms
+## Comprehensive Tool for Simulating Reads and Comparing the Read Mappings and Variant Calling Algorithms

+## installation

+### Dependancies